iLPdev/discMapper/README.md

 **[^Top](#table-of-contents)**

 <!-- GETTING STARTED -->
 ## Install

 <!-- Code block illustrating how to install.
-     Include any system-specific information needed for installation.
+     Include any system-specific information needed for installation. -->
-     An Updating section would be useful for most packages, if there are multiple versions which the user may interface with. -->

 The [Mudlet Makers](https://github.com/Mudlet/Mudlet/graphs/contributors) could not have made it easier to install preconfigured custom aliases, triggers, scripts, keybindings, and UIs.
 Just like any other package as of Mudlet v4.8+, you may install discMapper by simply dragging and droppping the package file into Mudlet. discMapper will then be merged into your active Mudlet profile, and you may delete the original file.